 A Norwegian Viking Food Celebration.

->BR>According to archeologist, Ragnar Orten Lie, Romsdal, Norway, remainders of many "Viking food cooking pits or holes" (Viking kokegrop in Norwegian), can be found in Isfjorden, Romsdal area.
+According to archaeologist, Ragnar Orten Lie, Romsdal, Norway, the remainders of many "ancient cooking pits or holes" (Viking kokegrop in Norwegian), can be found in Isfjorden, Romsdal area.

-This type of Viking cooking pit was used to bake a leg lamb at the Viking Fest (Viking Celebration) held at Public School in Isfjorden.
+This type of Viking cooking pit was used to bake a leg lamb at the Viking Fest (Viking Celebration) held at Public School in Isfjorden, which I attended.